pgdogdev/docs/docs/installation.md

 ## From source

 PgDog can be easily compiled from source.
 For production deployments, a `Dockerfile` is provided in [GitHub](https://github.com/pgdogdev/pgdog/tree/main/Dockerfile).
-If you prefer to deploy on bare metal or you're looking to run PgDog locally, you'll need to install a few dependencies.
+If you prefer to deploy on bare-metal or you're looking to run PgDog locally, you'll need to install a few dependencies.

 ### Dependencies

 Parts of PgDog depend on C/C++ libraries, which are compiled from source.
 Make sure to have a working version of a C/C++ compiler installed.

-=== "Mac OS"
+=== "macOS"
-    Install [XCode](https://developer.apple.com/xcode/) from the App Store and CMake & Clang from brew:
+    Install [Xcode](https://developer.apple.com/xcode/) from the App Store and CMake & Clang from Homebrew:

     ```bash
     brew install cmake llvm